-Before deploying/instantiating IMS network functions provide the aforementioned services, a dimensioning process is conducted by the supplier (e.g. Ericsson) in order to estimate, based on the user traffic model of its targeted served subscribers, how many resources (in the form of CPU Load or Memory) will the IMS network functions require from the target cloud environment so as to serve those subscribers accordingly.
-In other words, dimensioning is the process of predicting how much CPU Load and Memory would be required.
+Before deploying/instantiating IMS network functions to provide the aforementioned services, a dimensioning process is conducted by the supplier (e.g. Ericsson) in order to estimate, based on the network’s user traffic model, how many resources (in the form of CPU Load or Memory) will the IMS network functions require from the target cloud environment so as to serve those subscribers accordingly.
+In other words, dimensioning is the process of predicting how much CPU Load, Memory, Storage and Networking would be required.

-Before Dataiku DSS, the overall challenge we faced was to actually have a Machine Learning-based backend which could take this traffic statistical data, treat it and take care of everything we needed in terms of model training and inference for dimensioning, while having the ability to interact with it, as a service (black box), via Rest API calls only.
+Before Dataiku DSS, the overall challenge we faced was to actually have a Machine Learning-based backend which could take this traffic statistical data, treat it and deal with everything we needed in terms of model training and inference for dimensioning, while having the ability to interact with it, as a service (black box), via Rest API calls only.

-This, because we needed to build a Web Application in front of this Machine Learning backend, in order to address our user-centered needs (while achieving high accuracy) as depicted below.
+The approach above would enable us to build a Web Application in front of this Machine Learning backend, in order to address our user-centered needs, while achieving high accuracy, as depicted below.
 Our application has a working title of Data-Driven CANDI (CANDI = Capacity and Dimensioning):

 Dataiku DSS allowed the successful realization of the whole concept we were after.
 More specifically, the major pain points Dataiku addresses for us are:

-We have a systematic flow that takes the data our WebApp users upload, out of a MongoDB database after the user uploads it via our WebApp.
+We have a systematic flow that takes the data from a MongoDB database after the user uploads it via our WebApp.
 The following depicts a figure with the flow that every project of Data-Driven CANDI typically has.

-Once the user (through the WebApp) requests that a new ML model is trained for its dimensioning needs, this is translated into a scenario execution that takes care of running the above flow.
-It connects to the data from the MongoDB instance, prepares it, and then runs an AutoML workflow.
-The best model is finally deployed, so that the user gets the necessary predictions for dimensioning via the exposed Rest API endpoint for inference.
+Via the WebApp, the user is able to request that a new ML model is trained for its dimensioning needs.
+This is translated into a scenario execution that takes care of running the above flow.
+DSS connects to the data from the MongoDB instance, prepares it, and then runs an AutoML workflow.
+The best model is selected and finally deployed, so that the user gets the necessary predictions for dimensioning via the exposed Rest API endpoint for inference.
 Feedback on what is happening under the hood is continuously provided to the user via the WebApp.

 The following depicts all the steps created for the scenario execution, and specifically the AutoML step:

-The dimensioning estimators have high accuracy based on the data science work we have done around this, and the custom plugin we created, which deals with the very particular aspects of our data to ensure generalization of our models.
+The resulting dimensioning estimators have high accuracy.
+This is based on the data science work we have done around this, and the custom plugin we created for the modeling phase, which deals with the very particular aspects of our data to ensure generalization of our models.
 The following picture shows the specific custom plugin used:

-Data-Driven CANDI as a whole (enabled by Dataiku DSS as described before) is meant to provide considerable savings (~90%) in R&D costs compared to that of the current dimensioning tool.
+Data-Driven CANDI as a whole is meant to provide considerable savings (~90%) in R&D costs compared to that of the current dimensioning tool.

-Moreover, it will provide the possibility to us in the product development unit to understand how our IMS software performs over many different Cloud Environments characteristics, beyond the ones we use internally in our labs for IMS verification.
-This all translates into achieving accuracy levels we never had before, and thus, increasing our customer’s trust along the way.
+Moreover, it will provide us with the possibility to understand how our IMS software performs over many different networks with different Cloud Environments characteristics, beyond the ones we use internally in our labs for IMS verification.
+This all translates into achieving accuracy levels we never had before, and thus, increasing our forecasting and customer’s trust along the way.

 Explainability in the Telecommunications industry is important to achieve as well.
-The possibility to provide explainability into all of our dimensioning models to the Data-Driven CANDI user, and the customer, is something very important to trust in this system, and for the customer to also trust in the predictions obtained from the system.
+The possibility to provide explainability into all of our dimensioning models to the Data-Driven CANDI user is something very important to trust in this system, and ultimately for the customer to also trust in the predictions obtained from the system and forecasting capabilities

 Our approach has the potential to be generalized beyond IMS products (i.e. to other products in Ericsson such as 5G Core, 5G New Radio, etc.).